pingcap/docs-cn/FAQ.md

 #### How is TiDB highly available?

 TiDB is self-healing.
 All of the three components, TiDB, TiKV and PD, can tolerate failures of some of their instances.
 With its strong consistency guarantee, whether it’s data machine failures or even downtime of an entire data center, your data can be recovered automatically.
+For more information, see [High availability](README.md#high-availability).

+#### Does TiDB release space immediately after deleting data?

+`DELETE`, `TRUNCATE` and `DROP` do not release space immediately.
+For `TRUNCATE` and `DROP` operations, TiDB deletes the data and releases the space after reaching the GC (garbage collection) time (10 minutes by default).
+For the `DELETE` operation, TiDB deletes the data and does not release the space based on the GC mechanism, but reuses the space when subsequent data is committed to RocksDB and compacted.

+#### Can I execute DDL operations on the target table when loading data?

+No. None of the DDL operations can be executed on the target table when you load data, otherwise the data fails to load.

+#### Does TiDB support the `replace into` syntax?

+Yes.
+But the `load data` does not support the `replace into` syntax.

+#### How to export the data in TiDB?

+Currently, TiDB does not support `select into outfile`.
+You can use the following methods to export the data in TiDB:

+- See [MySQL uses mysqldump to export part of the table data](http://blog.csdn.net/xin_yu_xin/article/details/7574662) in Chinese and export data using mysqldump and the WHERE condition.
+- Use the MySQL client to export the results of `select` to a file.

+#### Does TiDB support session timeout?

+Currently, TiDB does not support session timeout in the database level.
+If you want to implement session timeout, use the session id started by side records in the absence of LB (Load Balancing), and customize the session timeout on the application.
+After timeout, kill sql using `kill tidb id` on the node that starts the query.
+It is currently recommended to implement session timeout using applications.
+When the timeout time is reached, the application layer reports an exception and continues to execute subsequent program segments.

 ### PD